Fatemeh-ameri/A-Prorammers-Gui-to-Data-Mining/README.md

-# Data Mining Algorithms (Book Exercises)
+# Data Mining Algorithms

-This repository contains Python implementations of exercises and examples inspired by the book

-"**A Programmer's Guide to Data Mining**".
+This repository contains Python implementations of exercises and examples based on the book **A Programmer's Guide to Data Mining**.

-The goal is to understand fundamental data mining techniques by implementing them from scratch.

-⚠️ This repository is a work in progress as I continue working through the chapters.
+The notebooks focus on basic data mining and recommendation system concepts, including similarity measures, nearest neighbors, and rating prediction.

 ## Topics Covered

 - Recommender systems
-- Nearest neighbor algorithms
+- Nearest neighbor methods
 - Cosine similarity
-- Distance metrics (Manhattan, Euclidean, Minkowski)
+- Distance metrics such as Manhattan, Euclidean, and Minkowski distance
 - Slope One recommendation algorithm
+- Basic rating prediction

 ## Dataset

-MovieLens 100K dataset
+Some notebooks use the MovieLens 100K dataset.